 Radiation pressure: Light (mostly from the youngest stars) scatters off gas and dust in the galaxy.
 Each time a photon scatters or is absorbed, it imparts some of its momentum to that gas, “pushing” away the gas and dust.
 This does not “heat up” the gas, but can impart an enormous amount of momentum.

-Stellar winds: Young stars blow winds off their surface that can have velocities as large as ~1000 km/s.
+Stellar Mass Loss: Young stars blow winds off their surface that can have velocities as large as ~1000 km/s.
 This shocks and provides a large amount of thermal energy to heat the gas.
 Older stars blow “slow” winds at just ~10 km/s, but the total mass recycled into the ISM can be very large, ~30% of the original mass in stars.

 Supernovae: After a few million years, massive stars begin to explode as supernovae.
 Each such event imparts a large energy to the nearby ISM.
 Many “overlapping” events can build up huge hot bubbles of gas that generate pressures sufficient to “blow out” of the disk and vent material into the intergalactic medium.